washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

 By default, Query Monitor's output is only shown to Administrators on single-site installs, and Super Admins on Multisite installs.

 In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in (or if you're logged in as a non-administrator).
 See the bottom of Query Monitor's output for details.

-== Installation ==

-Install Query Monitor just like any other plugin.

-If you don't know how to do that, then Query Monitor is not for you.

 == Screenshots ==